-Web Page Department of Electrical and Computer Engineering
+Department of Electrical and Computer Engineering

-The Department of Electrical and Computer Engineering offers the Master's and Doctoral degree programmes in Engineering, with specialty fields of Electrical Engineering, Computer Engineering, and Software Engineering, The department also offers a Graduate or Professional Certificate in Cyber Security.
+The Department of Electrical and Computer Engineering offers the Master's and Doctoral degree programmes in Engineering, with specialty fields of Electrical Engineering, Computer Engineering, and Software Engineering.

 This department's graduate research programme is closely affiliated with and supported by DND research labs, directorates and agencies.
 There is also ongoing collaboration with government laboratories, private companies, and other universities in various research areas.